Mission:

 C. The Chair shall preside over the General Membership meetings and the monthly Board meetings.

-The Vice Chair functions as Chair and Chief Executive Officer in the absence of the Chair and shall perform such other functions as the Board specifies.
+The Vice Chair functions as Chair and Chief Executive Officer in the absence of the Chair and shall perform such other functions specified by the Chair or Officers.

-A. The Past-Chair functions to provide continuity and reference for the Chair.
+A. The Past-Chair functions to provide continuity and reference for the Chair and Officers.

 B. The Past Chair is the Chair who served in the immediate past year.